veebe/Cell_detection_in_microscopic_images/README.md

 1. Load a microscopic images.
 2. Select detection method.
       * Load the selected detection model, weights or select one from the pretrained models.
-4. Choose preprocessing options (denoising, thresholding, etc.).
+4. Choose preprocessing options (blur, contrast, etc.).
 6. Run the detection process.
+7. Play with the treshold and watershed methods to get the expected result
-7. View the segmented image and masks.
+8. View the segmented image and masks.

 ## License
 closed source